TW-ASMP/TWDM/2-Classification_Trees/01_asset_classification.md

 >**Important Note:**
 >
->**This file is no longer being maintained**.
-The information had been ported to an ontology file for further development and editing.
+>**This section no longer being maintained**.
+The asset classification has been ported to an ontology file maintenance.
 You can find the file at https://github.com/TW-ASMP/TWONTO/blob/main/OWL/TWONTO.ttl
 >
-> To view the hierarchy, save it to you computer, and open it with the desktop version of [Stanford Protege](https://protege.stanford.edu/software.php).
+> To view the classification, save it to you computer, and open it with the desktop version of [Stanford Protege](https://protege.stanford.edu/software.php).